lunsdorf/lightpress/README.md

 ## Custom Handler Types and Context

 Lightpress’s handler type is intentionally simple: it expects a function that receives a Node.js `IncomingMessage` and returns a result.
-Depending on your application, your HTTP handler may need additional request-related context, such as a timestamp, a user, or data that is expensive to retrieve.
+Depending on your application, your HTTP handler may need additional request-related context, such as a timestamp, a user, or other data that might be expensive to compute.
 In this case, you will likely want to define your own handler type.

 _TODO: add example_